Kino Heritage Society

 (August 10, 1645 - March 15, 1711)

-The eminent UCLA chief librarian and author Lawrence Clark Powell described Father Kino as "the noblest Southwesterner of all."
+The eminent historian of the American West and UCLA chief librarian Lawrence Clark Powell described Father Kino as "the noblest Southwesterner of all."

-Kino's reports, diaries and correspondence between Kino and his contemporaries are the best accounts of the daily life of a missionary in the New World.
-Before becoming a New World missionary at age 46, Kino was a mathematics, astronomy and natural sciences professor in Europe.
+Kino's reports, diaries and correspodence between Kino and his contemporaries are the best accounts of the daily life of a missionary in the New World.
+Before becoming a New World missionary at age 46, Father Kino also was a mathematics, astronomy and natural sciences professor in Central Europe.